-Jardin del Turia– After a day in a gothic cathedral, give yourself a time to relax and feel the fresh air in Jardin del Turia.
+Jardin del Turia– After a day in a gothic cathedral, give yourself time to relax and feel the fresh air in Jardin del Turia.
 In this park, you will a lot of beautiful plants that are also relaxing to look at.
-You’d totally feel the vacation vibe in this place.
+You’d feel the vacation vibe in this place.

 Barrio del Carmen– Of course, before you end the night, it is recommended to visit Valencia’s most active nighttime area, the Barrio del Carmen.
-For people who like the nightlife and parties, then this place is a must-visit.
-There are a lot of pubs, clubs, and restaurants in the area that would totally entertain you.
+For people who like nightlife and parties, then this place is a must-visit.
+There are a lot of pubs, clubs, and restaurants in the area that would entertain you.